microsoft/ApplicationInsights-dotnet/src/ILogger/Readme.md

 ```

 In both the above examples, the standalone package Microsoft.Extensions.Logging.ApplicationInsights was used.
 This, by default, would be using a bare minimum `TelemetryConfiguration` for sending data to
-application insights.
+Application Insights.
 Bare minimum means the channel used will be `InMemoryChannel`, no sampling, and no standard TelemetryInitializers.
 This behavior can be overridden for a console application
 as shown in below example.

 Install additional package